ycexiao/scikit-package/doc/source/overview.rst

 ⏩️ Are you here to **start a new Python** project?

     If you are **new** to programming, start from Level 1.
-You will learn how to reuse code across files and folders without needing to install anything.
+You will learn how to reuse code across files and folders.
 You will also learn how to write unit tests.
 To get started, visit :ref:`level-1-2-3-tutorials`.

-    If you have **experience** developing scientific code in Python, we recommend starting with Level 4, where you will create a lightweight Python package with automatic formatting and unit testing using GitHub Actions.
+    If you have **experience** developing scientific code in Python, we recommend starting from Level 4, where you will create a lightweight Python package with automatic formatting and unit testing using GitHub Actions.
 To get started, visit :ref:`level-4-tutorial`.

-    If you are an **active open-source developer** and familiar with GitHub Actions and forking workflows, we recommend you start from Level 5 so that your code can be shared with the world.
+    If you are an **active open-source developer** and you are also with GitHub Actions and forking workflows, we recommend you start from Level 5.
 To get started, visit :ref:`level-5-tutorial`.

 ⏩️ Are you here to **migrate** an existing Python project?